ChainLink (LINK) Price Prediction for 2021: A Laggard Sitting at a Critical Support Level, Can it Bounce Back?

 Another interesting metric highlighted by Santiment also provides an interesting data indicator.
 It shows increasing use of the latest ATH, which was established on the back of increased token circulation.
 The number of dormant tokens moving around has also increased, as has the level of unique address activity, which has been sustainable.

 Github dev activity and Google Trends also show a bullish trend in activity for the LINK token over the past six months, and it continues to pick up pace, which partly explains the recent bullish rally in the LINK/USD, as the activity in LINK-run oracles is increasing immensely in the DeFi financial system.
 Yes, it has turned into a system now, and is likely to become the main one relatively soon.
-Another thing that has been keeping ChainLink’s bullish momentum going, according to Glassnode’s network data, is the LINK percentage supply in smart contracts, which has hit an ATH of 55.950%.
-With the aforementioned metrics, we have a bullish bias in LINK.
+As such, we have a bullish bias in LINK.

 Upcoming for ChainLink